bradleypallen/keras-emoji-embeddings/README.md

 ![[Keras architecture for Unicode emoji embedding generation]](emoji_emb_arch.png)

 The model uses categorical cross-entropy as a loss function and uses Adam for optimization.
-We run training for 80 epochs and then take the weights from the emoji embedding layer of the model checkpoint with the maximum categorical accuracy.
+We run training for 80 epochs and then save the weights from the emoji embedding layer of the model checkpoint with the maximum categorical accuracy.

 This architecture takes a good deal of inspiration from the emerging architectural patterns in deep learning for natural language inference, e.g. as described in [[4]](https://arxiv.org/abs/1607.04853v2) and [[5]](https://explosion.ai/blog/deep-learning-formula-nlp).
 We hope to exploit these architectural patterns to create embeddings for terms from controlled vocabularies, where descriptions will be longer than those associated with Unicode emoji.